Special File Key-types

 Part 3: SPECIAL KEYS -> Protected

-Note* These following Keys have special attributes and can be used as something called a 'active qualifier'.
-An 'active qualifier' makes sure something is happening according to a supplied definition before including the resource and completing the computing task.
+Note* These Keys have special attributes and can be used as something called a 'active qualifier'.
+An 'active qualifier' makes sure something is happening according to a supplied definition before including the resource in an automation routine and completing the computing task without human input.

 A.) Special File types

-When you're running a large system it's important that files of the wrong type don't end up places they're not suppose to be with permissions that could under a variety of situations cause harm to external systems plus the machine being used at the time.
-You want to make sure certain things don't link into the host system.
-Really, we need to be blocking certain types of forms and functions from linking to the host machine ever.
+When you're running a large system it's important that files of the wrong type don't end up places they're not suppose to be.
+They also can't have permissions that could under a variety of situations cause harm to external systems through contagious processes.
+The machine being used at the time is important, but all linked machines are also important when they're communicating in real-time.
+You want to make sure certain processes don't link into the host system ever, therefore most protected systems should by default be isolated.
+Really, we need to be blocking certain types of forms and functions from linking to the host machine ever because it keeps the host machine secure.
 This is a classic "escape" paradox from a system administrator point of view and it's addressed by Special File Types (SFT).
 They are addressed by structure first and form later here.
+Some are excluded because of the type of content they hold, even though this content might not pose a security risk.

-Don't copy anything into a folder blindly that has any sort of significance outside of a Special File type to handle this type of situation.
+Don't copy anything into a folder blindly that has any sort of significance outside of a Special File type to handle this type of data-type.

 Adding a generic web filter

 Sometimes people have personal information in random places and rules are needed to identify that information and remove it.
-By making sure that anything outside the machine can't come in and if it does it goes into a specific location, we're certifying this can hold up overtime.
+By making sure that anything outside the machine can't come in and if it does it goes into a specific location, we're certifying this can hold up overtime by addressing certain common content-types from the start.
 In terms of web browsing, anything taken in from that device vector should go into a set convention to be destroyed later or isolated from the system as much as possible until stored in a compliant structure.

-Take this into consideration when loading in modules or installing extra software.
+Take this into consideration when loading in modules or installing extra software from populatr software hosting sites - just because something is hosted in the cloud for you to download and run doesn't make it a good idea.
 You need to be aware that not understanding the FULL range of permission implications on the base system could easily make many assumptions being made wrong.
 This happens with other items on the network and so on.

 In each instance